Fedjmike/fcc/readme.markdown

 [] (parameters, ...) (expression)
 ```

-Lambdas have the same syntax as those in C++.
+The syntax for lambdas is similar to that in C++.
 Closures are not implemented yet, so the opening square brackets must be empty.

 A second form with parentheses instead of curly braces is also allowed.
 This takes a single expression which is the return value of the function.